MicahElliott/scad/README.md

 …
 ```

-So these won’t all be documented in this README!
+The help is all built in, so these won’t be documented in this README!

 ### Apropos

-You can search all commands help!
-You know there’s some command to
+You can search all commands help.
+E.g., you know there’s some command
-show you some top-like status of your containers, but you can’t think
+to show you some top-like status of your containers, but you can’t
-it.
+think it.
 Use `dda` for apropos-searching.

 ```shell
 ❯ dda cpu